naomijsprague/dsp/05-python.md

 ---

 Explain list comprehensions.
-Give examples and show equivalents with `map` and `filter`.
+Give examples and show equivalents with 'map' and 'filter'.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 REPLACE THIS TEXT WITH YOUR RESPONSE

 ---

 Write a Markov text generator, [markov.py](python/markov.py).
 Your program should be called from the command line with two arguments: the name of a file containing text to read, and the number of words to generate.
-For example, if `chains.txt` contains the short story by Frigyes Karinthy, we could run:
+For example, if 'chains.txt' contains the short story by Frigyes Karinthy, we could run:

 ```bash
 ./markov.py chains.txt 40